AryanRakholiya2004/Bank-customer-churn-end-to-end-project/README.md

 ---

 📌 Status
 🔧 This project is still under development.
-I'm actively working on refining the pipeline, improving performance, and integrating CI/CD for automated testing and deployment.
+I'm actively working on refining the pipeline, improving 📈 performance, and integrating CI/CD for automated 🛠️ testing and 🚀 deployment, also working on 🤖 Neural Network model.

 ---